ankane/logstop/README.md

 Rails.logger.formatter = Logstop::Formatter.new(Rails.logger.formatter)
 ```

 **Note:** In the Rails console with the default logger, logs show up unfiltered in STDOUT, but filtered in the log file.
+This is fixed on master.

 ## Options